tclupper/PythonInstallGuide/Miniforge.md

 ![](/images/MiniforgeInstall_I.png)
 ![](/images/MiniforgeInstall_J.png)

 4) Now that the software is installed, we need to create a basic Python environment that can run Jupyter Lab and write Python programs.
 To do this, you need to open a command prompt where the **base** miniforge environment is enabled.
-Go to the Windows Start Programs menu and find the `Miniforge3` section and select the `Miniforge Prompt (miniforge3)`.
+Go to the Windows Programs menu, find and click on the `Miniforge Prompt` option.

 ![](/images/MiniforgeInstall_K.png)